Friedrich-Mueller/tab-ddpm-dp/README.md

 Please note that if you want to run the complete experiments from the [TabDDPM paper](https://arxiv.org/abs/2209.15421), such as different models (CTAB-GAN, CTAB-GAN-Plus, etc) which were used for benchmarking, you will want to use the original TabDDPM repository.

 DP-TabDDPM offers the complete TabDDPM Diffusion Model functionality and additionally the option to run it with the application of differential privacy via DP-SGD.

+Beware that training under DP increases runtimes significantly.
+Additionally, the runtime grows linearly with the of amount/value of Noise Multiplicity.

 ### Datasets